 For generations, crime has been associated with maleness in our society.

 Reporting, recording, and writing about crime all reflected a basic value system in which the male role was dominant.
-Men were considered the primary perpetrators of most deviant activites.
+Men were considered the primary perpetrators of most deviant activities.
 They were both the feared and revered participants in this sub-rosa world.

 This male dominance of the criminal world is now beginning to change.

-As sociologist Freda Adler has noted recently, another generation of women will enter this criminal world, "a generation who, as girls, will think it perfectly natural to become carpenters or architects or steeplejacks or senators; a generation who will dream of running away from home to join the circus or growing up to become desperados or gunslingers."
+As sociologist Freda Adler has noted recently, another generation of women will enter this criminal world,"a generation who, as girls, will think it perfectly natural to become carpenters or architects or steeplejacks or senators, a generation who will dream of running away from home to join the circus or growing up to become desperados or gunslingers."

 The traditional view of the role of women in crime is thus responding to changes in the role of women in our society at large.
 But the emerging picture appears full of contradictions and conflicts.

-According to arrest data, women's involvement in property crime, such as theft, embezzlement, and fraud, has increased dramatically in the last decade, with the arrest rate among females rising almost three times faster than that among males.
-Still, the rate of female arrests is only about one-third that of men.
+According to arrest data, women's involvement in property crime, such as theft, embezzlement, and fraud, has increased dramatically in the last decade, with the arrest rate among females rising almost three times faster than that among males. still, the rate of female arrests is only about one-third that of men.
 Female arrests for violent crimes, such as assault and homicide, have remained relatively low and stable.

 Consistent with traditional sex roles, prostitution is a relatively frequent female crime.
 Male customers, in all but a few cities, are ignored as parties to a criminal act.